samspenc 9 months ago

 JFC, I can get that sometimes Rust folks can be obnoxious and overbearing, but IME it's the "never-rust" crowd that are more obnoxious.

-• randomdata 5 hours ago
+• randomdata 9 months ago

 To be fair, he said the Rust community has little real-world respect.
 Linux considering the inclusion of Rust on technical merit is unrelated to the bunch of yahoos who have made a certain technology their identity.

-• Ar-Curunir an hour ago
+• Ar-Curunir 9 months ago

 I have a hard time believing that as well.
 What is the definition of community?
 Is it the RIIR fanboys?
 Is it /r/rust?
 Is it users.rust-lang.org?